ckormanyos/AStyle_2015-10-23/README.md

 ## Further modifications

   - This fork has been modified to include an MSVC vs2022 workspace.
-  - TODO: Continuous integration on GHA has been added.
+  - Continuous integration on GHA has been added.
-  - TODO: Occasional releases.
+  - Occasional releases.